Daniel-KM/Omeka-S-module-Reference/README.md

 instead of `references/subject`.
 To keep or to create an alias for old plural routes, simply add/update it directly in the file `config/module.config.php`.

+Furthemore, the default slugs use the full term, with the vocabulary prefix, so `reference/dcterms:subject` instead of `references/subject`.
+It can be changed in the config form.

 Usage
 -----